ngrx/platform/projects/ngrx.io/content/guide/component-store/effect.md

 }
 </code-example>

-Such `getMovie` effect could then be used within a component.
+The `getMovie` effect could then be used within a component.

 <code-example header="movie.component.ts">
 @Component({